primus-labs/zktls-verification-noir/README.md

 | Commitment-based verification (small)  | 321.513     |
 | Hash-based verification                | 794.646     |

 The flamegraphs for these 3 functions can be found in the `example` folder.

+### Note on zkVM Comparisons

+The benchmarks and tests in this repo measure the end-to-end performance of an Aztec transaction that verifies a Primus attestation.
+This means we are not only measuring the proving time of the circuit, but also include things like transaction submission and communication with a local network or devnet.

+Because of this, these results are not directly comparable to typical zkVM benchmarks. zkVM benchmarks usually focus on proving time in isolation and do not include blockchain-related aspects such as network interaction or state updates, so the numbers capture different kinds of costs.

 ## Tutorial: How to implement your use-case